Ventra: Ventra app

-In a later phase, customers will be able to download a virtual Ventra Card onto their NFC-compatible mobile devices, allowing them to access their Ventra transit account to pay for rides on CTA trains and CTA and Pace buses directly from the app by touching their smartphone or other mobile device to a Ventra reader.
+Customers are now able to download a virtual Ventra Card onto their NFC-compatible mobile devices, allowing them to access their Ventra transit account to pay for rides on CTA trains and CTA and Pace buses directly from the app by touching their smartphone or other mobile device to a Ventra reader.

 According to the CTA, the Ventra app has been well-received, based on customer feedback and its increasing number of downloads.
 While there was no official target set for the number of downloads the CTA hoped the app would get, it saw more than 20,000 downloads its first day.
 More than 1,300 Metra ticket purchases were made through the app, which represented nearly 9,600 Metra tickets (accounting for 10-ride purchases as 10 tickets), and more than 5,000 new Ventra accounts were created in the app the day it launched.

 Riders can download the app on Apple and Android smartphones from the Apple App Store and Google Play.
 Fares can be paid for using a credit or debit card or a Ventra account.
 Officials said it is worth creating an account because it expedites buying passes or tickets, and fares can be recovered if the fare card is stolen or lost.

 Towards the end of October 2020, the CTA announced that Ventra would be available within an Apple Pay wallet, allowing a customer's card to be scanned on an iPhone or Apple Watch device, with the caveat that the customer's plastic Ventra card would no longer be able to be used.
 In June 2021, this functionality was extended to Google Wallet on Android devices.